digitoimistodude/jolliest-vagrant/README.md

 11. `vagrant provision` and you should be able to navigate to https://example.dev and start developing.

+**Please note:** You can only have one SSL project in the same time, so move VirtualHost entry to the other project conf when you are switching projects.

 ## Installing Phpmyadmin (optional)

 If you use Mac OS X I recommend Sequel Pro, but in other cases phpmyadmin comes pretty handy.
 Based on [Digital Ocean's tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-secure-phpmyadmin-on-ubuntu-12-04).